We'll Run Until She's Out Of Breath

 "And now, do you trust Dona?"
 I ask, immediately wishing I hadn't.
 It was none of my business but instead of a flash of anger, Tidus' eyes remain clear, cerulean.
 He chuckles.

 I understand what he's saying, but I think the point is that it still hurts—and he's not ready to move on.
 I know he loved her but I wish he hadn't.
-If it had been me, I never would have hurt him.
-I know you can't always choose who your heart sets its sight on, and I know that it must hurt to loose that; it hurts to have never had that.

 "It's late…" I bite down my bottom lip, "You should go."